The uniform makes the Boy Scout troop visible as a force for good and creates a positive youth image in the community. Boy Scouting is an action

 expected to wear activity uniform when not in field uniform.
 Therefore it's recommended that Scouts acquire multiple Scouting t-shirts and leave any

 non-Scouting t-shirts at home.
 In the event that cost is an issue, plain t-shirts without logos are acceptable.

 Headgear.
-While troop 70 does not have an official hat or cap, many of our members have worn the old garrison caps over the past few years.
-These
+While Troop 70 does not have an official hat or cap, many of our members have worn the old garrison caps over the past few years.

-can frequently be found inexpensively on eBay.
+These can frequently be found for sale inexpensively on eBay.
 Otherwise, any BSA hat or cap may be worn while in uniform.
-However, Scouts may NOT wear non-
+However, Scouts may

 Shirt.
 Scouts may wear the short- or long-sleeve uniform shirt with forest green shoulder loops.
-The collar should remain unbuttoned.
+The uppermost button at the collar should remain